Acetylated wood: Biological resistance

 Acetylation enhances the biological (natural) resistance of wood.
 Its resistance to decay by fungi, insects, and other factors is significantly improved.
 The reduction of maximum equilibrium moisture content to the range of 10-20% in acetylated wood prevents the minimal moisture required for fungal growth.
 Additionally, the molecular structures of the cell wall, which are easily degraded by fungi, change with acetylation in such a way that fungal hyphae can no longer penetrate through the porous cell wall and break it down.

 Resistance to weathering

-Various wood species can be fully protected from brown, white, or soft rot through acetylation and upgraded to the highest resistance class, class 1, such as exceptionally durable tropical species like teak, merbau, azobe, and iroko.
+Various wood species can be fully protected from brown, white, or soft rot through acetylation and upgraded to the highest resistance class, Class 1, such as exceptionally durable tropical species like teak, merbau, azobe, and iroko.
 Acetylation can also improve wood's resistance to decay by bacteria and termites.

 Resistance to environmental conditions

 Acetylated wood specimens which have undergone a 10-year soil test.

 In addition to wood decay caused by fungi, wood exposed to sunlight and rain-hail-snow undergoes photochemical degradation and gradual decomposition.
 On the wooden surface exposed to sunlight, low molecular weight degradation products from photo-oxidative reactions are slowly and gradually produced, primarily triggered by ultraviolet radiation.
 These degradation products are washed away by rain over time, resulting in either wood bleaching and a change in surface structure or localized dark spots.

 Because acetylated wood has a much lower equilibrium moisture content than untreated wood, the degradation products are washed away more slowly.
 Additionally, the photooxidative degradation of acetylated wood's polymers occurs more slowly.
 Acetylation cannot stop the process of photochemical degradation in wood, but it can significantly slow it down.
 Recent research has shown that acetylated wood is best treated with surface finishes or even paints.

 Industrial producers

 The first trials to scale up the process during the decades of 1960 and 1970 were fully unsuccessful.
-However, the wood scientist, Dr. Holger Militz along with his research corkers started up during the 90's at SHR, in the Netherlands, the first feasible pilot plant with successful trials.
+However, the wood scientist, Dr. Holger Militz along with his research coworkers started up during the 90's at SHR, in the Netherlands, the first feasible pilot plant with successful trials.
 Thus, this led to the scaling-up of the acetylation process.

 Afterwards, the company named "Accsys Technologies," based in London (formerly "Titan Wood"), was the sole industry producing acetylated wood.
 In 2007, the production of this product on a larger scale began using radiata pine (Pinus radiata) sourced from Australia and New Zealand, under the brand name Accoya at the company's manufacturing facilities in Arnhem, in the Netherlands.

 Eastman Chemical began producing acetylated wood again in 2024 at its Kingsport location, through a joint venture with Accsys Technologies, after having taken a decade long break in production for unknown reasons from 2014 to 2024.